JuanLazzeri/WaveSounds/README.md

 # WaveSounds
-Project of an exemple of a music app like Spotify where cen afford songs and podcasts --
+Figma project of an exemple of a music app like Spotify where cen afford songs and podcasts --

 ![WaveSounds](https://github.com/user-attachments/assets/a89b0e13-ef2f-42e4-b633-5e3955f96653)